dtr-org/unit-e/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the bitcoin repository is done in the following way:
+Configuring the github-merge tool for the unite repository is done in the following way:

     git config githubmerge.repository dtr-org/unit-e
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing)